calderete/the-cult-of-life/pages/text/songs/the_ban_vara.md

 --------------------

+The Chronicle of the Hyper-Kon, book 13, chapter 1, verse 1

 _Lat'rel brought fire to the Dread Ones
 The hero of Ya'tacu plucked them from the sky
 Lat'rel pointed to Godorix the butcher